sciZer0/7/v/README.md

 And, for this reason,  each blockchain existing in 2023 (excl.
 Bitcoin) deserves to go away.

-All the problems can be solved only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.
+All the problems can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

 <p>&nbsp</p>
 <p>&nbsp</p>